Protect Your Missouri Driving Privileges

 - Any other circumstances the court or the Director of the Missouri Department of Revenue finds would create an undue hardship on the operator.

 Finally, if the judge grants you Limited Driving Privilege you will need to get SR22 insurance, and the judge will order you to install an ignition interlock device (IID), with a camera on any vehicle you drive.
-The judge may also order that the IID be installed with GPS.
+The judge may also order an IID installation with GPS.
 Proof that you have obtained SR22 insurance and the installation of the IID must be kept on file with the Missouri Department of Revenue.

 Keep in mind, this isn’t something you have to walk through alone.
 Contact Kitchin Law Firm today with any questions you have regarding Limited Driving Privilege — we’re ready to help!